damianhakert/damianhakert.github.io/source/_posts/2016-01-13-future-direction-gitlab.markdown

 If you want to see what has been happening during the development of the next release, look at the CHANGELOG for a particular project, such as [GitLab CE](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CHANGELOG).

 The CHANGELOG gets updated throughout the month as new merge requests get merged and new features become available in that release.
-When you see the changes lists in the log, it’s means it’s already included.

-From around 7 days before the release date, you'll have a more clear idea of what the next release will include.
+From a few days before the 22nd, you'll have a more clear idea of what the next release will include.

 ## Transparency